The Hidden Ways Your Outdated Software is Affecting Your Business

 Many of my initial meetings with clients start with something like, “Our software is clunky and outdated and needs a facelift.”
 I get it.
-The UI is what everyone sees first and it’s really easy to react to.
+The user interface (UI) is what everyone sees first and it’s really easy to react to.
 But what typically follows this is a series of questions that help me uncover whether a new paint job will really solve their problems.
 Issues may start with “outdated” or “clunky” UI, but they typically stem from deeper issues related to your business.

 But first, an analogy that is not the typical “iceberg hiding hidden pains beneath the surface” image: Lifestyle TV shows.
 There’s a reason that shows like What Not to Wear, Extreme Makeover: Home Edition, Restaurant Impossible and The Profit all end in tears: the work of these designers and consultants is bigger than simply updating the outward appearance of someone’s outfit, home, business, or restaurant.
 The shows focus on deeper issues that uncover how the person, home or business got to where they are today—and that is where the consultant begins.
 They start on the surface, then work backwards through their business or personal life, then to understand how they got to where they are today.